 Notes

-Instead of making your own cashew butter, you could also use ready-made cashew butter.
-Make sure to only use cashew butter that doesn’t contain added oils, sugars or other fillers.Use only quality chocolate made from cacao mass, cacao butter and a sweetener.I used 70% dark chocolate, but you can also use 80% or more.
-You can even use 99% dark chocolate, just make sure to add 2-3 tsp of coconut sugar if you feel like the taste would be too bitter for you.This fudge will not melt quickly at room temp so it’s perfectly ok to keep it out of the fridge for a few hours.
+Instead of making your own cashew butter, you could use ready-made cashew butter.
+Make sure to use cashew butter that doesn’t contain added oils, sugars, or fillers.Use only quality chocolate made from cacao mass, cacao butter, a natural sweetener, plus optional spices.I used 70% dark chocolate, but you can also use 80% or even darker.
+You can even use 99% dark chocolate, just make sure to add 2-3 tsp of coconut sugar if you feel like the taste would end-up being a bit too bitter.This fudge will not melt quickly at room temp so it’s perfectly ok to keep it out of the fridge for a few hours.

 Course: Breakfast, Dessert